JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.1/notes.md

 - system moniter

 ### Memory and file management
 Alocates space for programs and makes sure the OS Kernal is loaded - the kernal makes sure memory and file management is executed correctly.
-Its key process ares
+Its key processes are:

-- Segmentation
+- Segmentation - spliting up mememory into logical chunks of varying size, used by a program for assigning sections and processes and splitting it up.
+- Paging - spliting up programs into equally sized sections so they can be moved between main memory and RAM.
-- Loading programs into RAM when they are opened
+- Loading programs these program segments or pages into RAM when they are needed.
 - Assigning virtual memory
 - Moving files to and from secondary storage.

 ### Processor management
 Multitasking (insert citation) and control how processor time is divided.
 Programs need to run in the right order and often simultaneously.
 It also handles interupts ( insert citation).
-Other hardware is also manged

 ### Security
 Firewall inplementation - software that stops harmful incoming trafic and scans for outside programs trying to get access to the system.